Admi335/raven-bot-gui/README.md

 ### Installing

-A step by step installation guide for launching the bot using the terminal.
+A step by step installation guide for installing the bot using the terminal.
 It's almost all the same for every operating system.
 For Linux you can use the terminal of your distro, for macOS you can use the macOS' terminal and for Windows you can use the cmd.
 Or you can use any other terminal like XTerm (for Linux) or Windows subsytem for Linux (for Windows - in VS Code).